-One point they argue over is, in what way was Adam's sin passed on to his posterity?
-Did Adam's descendants share the guilt of Adam's sin, or are they guilty before God because of their own sin?
-Though folk have tried to get the answer to that question from this text, that's not the issue Paul was dealing with.
+One point they argue over is: In what way was Adam's sin passed on to his posterity?
+Did Adam's descendants share the guilt of Adam's sin, or are they guilty before God because of their own sins?
+People have tried to get the answer to that question from this text, but that's not the issue Paul was dealing with.
 He had a whole other object in mind.
-He is reemphasizing what he already stated, "for all have sinned" (Rom.
+He is reemphasizing what he already stated: "for all have sinned" (Rom.
 3:23).
-We need to recognize that we are sinners, because only that way will we realize our need of a Savior.
-Paul here was trying to get readers to realize just how bad sin is and what it brought into this world through Adam.
+We need to recognize that we are sinners, because that is the only way that we will realize our need of a Savior.
+Here Paul was trying to get readers to realize just how bad sin is and what it brought into this world through Adam.
 Then he shows what God offers us in Jesus as the only remedy to the tragedy brought upon our world through Adam's sin.